Stephen Snyder-Hill: 1995 medical appointment with Dr. Strauss

-1995 Meeting & Confrontation with Dr. Strauss
+1995 meeting and confrontation with Dr. Strauss

-In response to Steve's complaint, OSU set up a meeting between Dr. Strauss (the abuser), Snyder-Hill (the abused), Steve's boyfriend at the time, and Dr. Louise Douce.
-The meeting lasted for 2 hours and ended up being a confrontation between the accused and accuser.
+In response to Steve's complaint, OSU set up a meeting between Dr. Strauss (the abuser), Snyder-Hill (the abused), Snyder-Hill's boyfriend at the time, and Dr. Louise Douce.
+The meeting lasted for two hours and ended up being a confrontation between the accused and accuser.
 During the session, Dr. Strauss yelled at Snyder-Hill that he was trying to "ruin the doctor's reputation".
 No one at the meeting stopped the verbal abuse.
-At the end of the 2-hour meeting, the facilitators of the meeting (Douce & Grace) concluded that Snyder-Hill must have been "confused and mistaken" about what had happened to him.
-Snyder-Hill was not happy with this conclusion, no one, provided Snyder-Hill any appeal opportunity or instruction on who else he could complain to.
-They also never informed law enforcement or reported Dr. Strauss to the Medical Board, or anyone else.
+At the end of the meeting, the facilitators of the meeting (Douce and Grace) concluded that Snyder-Hill must have been "confused and mistaken" about what had happened to him.
+Snyder-Hill was unhappy with this conclusion, but was not provided any appeal opportunity or instruction on who else he could complain to.
+They also never informed law enforcement or reported Dr. Strauss to the Medical Board.
 Dr. Grace called Snyder-Hill after the meeting and responded that they would change their forms and that they would allow people to opt out of any uncomfortable body parts to be examined in future paperwork.
-Steve told Dr. Grace the only way he would go away, was that he made Dr. Grace promise that 1) this had never happened to anyone else, 2) that this be documented in the doctor's personnel file, and 3) that if this happens again to anyone else that he wanted to be notified immediately.
-Steve asked Dr. Grace to put all this to him in writing, at first there was silence on the phone, but then Dr. Grace did follow up.
-The meeting, the 3 complaints were all documented in Dr. Grace's own notes (taken 1 year later- which also would not be released to Snyder-Hill until the university publicly wanted it released with the Perkins Report (as the university explained to the Court of Claims).
-Dr. Strauss also received an exemplary performance appraisal after this sexual assault 6 months later.
-Dr. Grace never provided an explanation why he waited to document the first two complaints against Dr. Strauss, a year later (after a third student complained, and after he signed off on an exemplary performance appraisal for Dr. Strauss 6 months before this documentation).
+Snyder-Hill told Dr. Grace the only way he would go away, was that he made Dr. Grace promise that 1) this had never happened to anyone else, 2) that this be documented in the doctor's personnel file, and 3) that if this happens again to anyone else that he wanted to be notified immediately.
+Snyder-Hill asked Dr. Grace to put all this to him in writing; at first there was silence on the phone, but then Dr. Grace did follow up.
+The meeting and the three complaints were all documented in Dr. Grace's own notes (taken one year later and which would not be released to Snyder-Hill until the university publicly wanted it released with the Perkins Report).
+Dr. Strauss also received an exemplary performance appraisal six months after this sexual assault.
+Dr. Grace never provided an explanation why he waited to document the first two complaints against Dr. Strauss, a year later (after a third student complained, and after he signed off on an exemplary performance appraisal for Dr. Strauss six months before this documentation).
 Snyder-Hill's complaint form was documented back in 1995.